ogliko/patchseq-autorecon/README.md

 #### About this repository
 This repository contains codes and processed data files for analyses presented in the bioRxiv publication.
+If you would like to run the segmentation pipeline on your own data, we have refined the pipeline code and moved this to a new repository ([patchseq_autotrace](https://github.com/AllenInstitute/patchseq_autotrace)).
+This has more efficient scripts (time and RAM), updated soma location estimation, compatibility with HPC/Slurm, job/queue management tools, pipeline databasing etc.

 ### Data